-No. There is what is known as the ‘first to issue’ procedure, whereby the jurisdiction where the divorce petition was first issued will have exclusive jurisdiction.
+No. There is what is known as the ‘first to issue’ procedure, whereby the jurisdiction where the divorce application was first issued will have exclusive jurisdiction.

 If you are the party who first issues proceedings, this can only be to your advantage.
 Depending on your circumstances, you may be able to choose between countries as to which will give you the greater advantage.

 Therefore, it’s important that you act quickly in deciding which jurisdiction is most advantageous to you and then issuing in that jurisdiction.
-For many countries (especially in the EU), issuing a petition in a certain country will give that country exclusive jurisdiction.
+For many countries (especially in the EU), issuing an application in a certain country will give that country exclusive jurisdiction.